xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 * Haptic Device [omega.3](https://www.forcedimension.com/images/doc/specsheet_-_omega3.pdf)

 ### Setting of haptic device
 The haptic device is the [omega.3](https://www.forcedimension.com/images/doc/specsheet_-_omega3.pdf).
-It is necessary to adjust the path to the libraries of the haptic device in the line 34, 38 of [CMakelist.txt] (kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/CMakeLists.txt) .
+It is necessary to adjust the path to the libraries of the haptic device in the line 34, 38 of [CMakelist](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/CMakeLists.txt).
 It is also required to give the writing permission to the port where the haptic device is inserted.
 To do this type in a terminal

 ```